sig-gis/comimo/README.md

 ### Run Django

-1. Compile js files with webpack `npm run webpack-[prod dev]` In dev mode, run separate terminal, as webpack-dev is a continually running process.
+1. Compile js files with webpack `npm run webpack-[prod dev]`.
+When you are in dev mode make sure to run this command in a separate terminal since webpack-dev is a continually running process.
 2. Run `python manage.py collectstatic` to collect the static files.
-Type yes to replace the existing files on prompt.
+Type `yes` to replace the existing files on prompt.
 3. Run `python manage.py runserver [ip, default 127.0.0.1]:[port, default 8000]`
    to start the server.
-To have access to the server outside the local environment start with the ip 0.0.0.0.
+To have access to the server outside the local environment, start with the ip 0.0.0.0.

 ## Running https via nginx (optional)